waggle-sensor/blade-image/README.md

 ./build.sh
 ```

-The output of the build process will be a versioned SAGE customized Ubuntu ISO.
+The output of the build process will be a versioned Waggle customized Ubuntu ISO.
-For example: `sage-ubuntu_dell-1.0.0.local-46ac2f1.iso`
+For example: `waggle-ubuntu_dell-1.2.3-4-46ac2f1.iso`

 ### Version explained

-Where the version `1.2.3.local-46ac2f1` can be broken down into the following fields:
+The version `dell-1.2.3-4-46ac2f1` is broken down into the following sections:
-- `1.2.3`: the "major", "minor", and "patch" version from the `version` file
+- `dell-1.2.3-4-46ac2f1`: the first 4 values are derived from the most recent
-- `local`: from the `$BUILD_NUMBER` environment variable (`local` if not specified)
+`git` version tag (i.e. `v1.2.3`) applied (using the `git describe` command).
-- `46ac2f1`: the 7 digit git SHA1 of this project at the time the build was created
+The string after the last dash (`-`) is the 7 digit git SHA1 of this project at the
+time the build was created.

 *Note*: This version field will also appear in the resulting file system @
-`/etc/sage_version_os`.

-**Important**: The `version` file needs to be updated with each change to
-this code base to indicate a change in version of the SAGE Ubuntu OS.
+`/etc/waggle_version_os`.

 ## Important folders